Mullinavat: Transport

-The area is served by Bus Éireann route 4, which travels each way from Dublin to Carlow, Waterford and New Ross.
+The area is served by Bus Éireann routes 73 (Waterford to Athlone) and 365 (Waterford to Carlow).Until May 2026, it was served by the Route 4 Waterford to Dublin Airport Expressway bus.

 Mullinavat is located on the R448 Naas-Waterford road.
 The village was bypassed in July 2010 when the Kilkenny–Waterford section of the M9 motorway opened.
 It is at junction 11 of the motorway.
 The R704 road goes to New Ross.

 Although the Dublin–Waterford railway line runs through the area, there is no longer a station.
 Mullinavat railway station opened in May 1853 and closed in early 1963.
 Now disused and in a state of disrepair, Mullinavat station is included on the Record of Protected Structures maintained by Kilkenny County Council.